vcerovski/binfix/README.md

 `binfix` to its full capability, and, finally, several interface functions for dealing with OPs (`lsbinfix`, `defbinfix` and `rmbinfix`).

-Priorities of operations in proto-BINIFIX are given only relatively, with no numerical values and thus with no two operations of the same priority.
+Priorities of operations in proto-BINFIX are given only relatively, with no numerical values and thus with no two operations of the same priority.

-Lhs and rhs of proto-BINFIX expressions refer to other proto-BINFIX expressions (since v0.22.3), which in particular means that there is no implicit-progn in proto-BINFIX let's and def's.
+LHS and RHS of proto-BINFIX expressions refer to other proto-BINFIX expressions (since v0.22.3), which in particular means that there is no implicit-progn in proto-BINFIX let's and def's.